The Cathedral Library

 Please note that on a day to day basis the library is a private place of work and is therefore closed to visitors, however it can be viewed by appointment.

-If you would like to find out more, or arrange a visit, please contact the Sub-Librarians at: library@chichestercathedral.org.uk or on 01243 813587.
-Please note that email is the best way to get in touch, as the library is only staffed for a few hours each week.
+If you would like to find out more please contact the Sub-Librarians at: library@chichestercathedral.org.uk Please note that email is the best way to get in touch, as the library is only staffed for a few hours each week.